 If you are familiar with other personal finance programs, you are already accustomed to tracking your income and expenses as categories.
 Since

-GnuCash is a double-entry system (refer to section 2.1), incomes and expenses are tracked in accounts.
+GnuCash is a double-entry system (refer to section 2.1), income and expenses are tracked in accounts.
 The basic concept is the same, but the account structure allows more consistency with accepted business practices.
 So, if you are a business user as well as a home user,

 GnuCash makes it easy to keep track of your business as well as your personal accounts.